1n4r1/1n4r1.github.io/_posts/2019-09-16-Hackthebox-Jeeves-Walkthrough.md

 Resolving deltas: 100% (128/128), done.
 {% endhighlight %}

-Then, achieve a token for SYSTEM user with the following procedure.
+Then, achieve a token for SYSTEM user with the following procedure.<br>
 We need to load module <a href="https://www.offensive-security.com/metasploit-unleashed/fun-incognito/">incognito</a> for that.
 {% highlight shell %}
 meterpreter > upload /root/RottenPotato/rottenpotato.exe .